statalasso/statalasso.github.io/about.md

 ## Acknowledgements

-Thanks to Alexandre Belloni, who provided Matlab code for the square-root lasso estimator, Sergio Correia for advice on the use of the [ftools](https://github.com/sergiocorreia/ftools) package, Martin Spindler and Jan Ditzen.
+We thank Alexandre Belloni, who has provided MATLAB code for the square-root lasso, and Sergio Correia for supporting us with the use of [ftools](https://github.com/sergiocorreia/ftools).
+We also thank Christopher F Baum, Jan Ditzen, Martin Spindler,  as well as participants of the 2018 London Stata Conference and the 2018 Swiss Stata Users Group meeting for many helpful comments and suggestions.
+All remaining errors are our own.

 ## Authors

-Achim Ahrens, Economic and Social Research Institute, Ireland
+[Achim Ahrens](https://www.esri.ie/people/achim-ahrens), Economic and Social Research Institute, Ireland
 ![]({{ "/_img/aa_email.png" }}){:height="40%"}

 [Christian B Hansen](https://voices.uchicago.edu/christianhansen/), University of Chicago, USA